The Week in Pictures: July 4 - 11

 The temporary installation by Greenpeace is part of the international environmental movement Plastic Free July.

-Commissioned by Berlin-based American artist Brad Downey and carved with a chainsaw by local folk artist Ales Zupevc, the statue serves as a - perhaps wry - accompaniment to Downey’s exhibition in the capital Ljubljana exploring Melania’s roots in the small Alpine country.
+Commissioned by Berlin-based American artist Brad Downey and carved with a chainsaw by local folk artist Ales Zupevc, the statue serves as an accompaniment to Downey’s exhibition in the capital Ljubljana exploring Melania’s roots in the small Alpine country.

-A newly-born Barbary lion cub jumps inside its enclosure at Dvur Kralove Zoo in Dvur Kralove nad Labem, Czech Republic, on July 8.
+A newborn Barbary lion cub jumps inside its enclosure at Dvur Kralove Zoo in Dvur Kralove nad Labem, Czech Republic, on July 8.

-U.S. Navy Blue Angels perform a flypast at the "Salute to America" event during Independence Day celebrations at the Lincoln Memorial on July 4.
+U.S. Navy Blue Angels perform a flypast at the "Salute to America" event at the Lincoln Memorial on July 4.

 Photos: Americans across the nation celebrate Fourth of July